artrz/basecamp-linux/README.md

 [...]
 GPU process isn't usable.
 Goodbye.
 ```

 You may need to add the `--disable-gpu-sandbox` flag when running the app.
-If you're using the desktop file just append the flag to the Exec command.
+If you're using the .desktop file just append the flag to the Exec command.

 ## License